 A resilient urban forest has a diverse range of species from different families.
-As seen in graph 6 and 7, Council-managed Street and park trees are largely dominated by Myrtaceae, making up to 45% of all street trees and 61% of all park trees.
-The Platanaceae family follows, making up 13% of all street trees and Mimosaceae makes up 7% of all park tree.
-Other families making up about 42% of street trees and 31% of park trees.
-About 4% of council-managed trees in Brighton are unknown species.
+As seen in graph 6 and 7, Council-managed street and park trees are predominantly within the Myrtaceae family, making up 53% of all street trees and 80% of all park trees.
+This is then followed by the Oleaceae family (14% of all street trees), and the Mimosaceae family (4% of all park trees).
+Other families making up about 33% of street trees and 16% of park trees.